XinGuu/CSE584-Fall2024/Faulty-Science-Questions.md

 ---

 # Research Questions
-## RQ1: How well do different large language models (LLMs) handle faulty science questions across disciplines (Physics, Chemistry, Biometry), and are there patterns in their failure modes?
+## RQ1: How well do different LLMs handle faulty science questions across disciplines, and are there patterns in their failure modes?

 #### **1. Experiments Setting**

-This experiment evaluates the ability of two large language models (LLMs)—ChatGPT and Claude—to handle faulty science questions across three disciplines: Physics, Chemistry, and Biometry.
-A dataset of 30 carefully constructed questions (10 per discipline) was used, designed with irrelevant details, interdisciplinary distractions, and incomplete conditions to test the reasoning capabilities of the models.
+We test two LLMs—ChatGPT and Claude—on this dataset.
 Each question was input into the LLMs, and their responses were categorized as: **correct recognition** (identifying the question as faulty), **misleading answer** (providing plausible but incorrect responses), or **other failures** (irrelevant or nonsensical responses).
-Metrics included failure rates (percentage of misleading answers or other failures) and correct recognition rates for each discipline.
-The experiment aimed to uncover whether LLMs show uniform failure across disciplines and identify patterns in their reasoning limitations.
+Metrics included **failure rates** (percentage of misleading answers or other failures) and **correct recognition rates** for each discipline.

 #### **2. Experimental Results**